-Portugal has a dozen of caves, but if you must visit one, than go to the Mira de Aire caves.
+Portugal has many caves but, if you must visit one, go to Mira de Aire caves.

 Mira de Aire caves were elected in 2010 as one of the 7 natural wonders of Portugal.
-This complex of rare beauty has 11 km and was found in 1947.
+This complex of rare beauty is 11 km of extension and was found in 1947.

-During your visit you’ll discover 600 metres of this natural beauty going down 683 steps which means 110 metres deep.
+During your visit, you’ll discover 600 metres of this natural beauty climbing down 683 steps which means 110 metres deep.
 Don’t panic, at the end of the tour you won’t need to climb your way back – there’s an elevator that will take you back to surface.